grocid/passdesktop/README.md

 ## Performance

 Pass Desktop keeps no information stored on disk.
-Search operations are done by performing a LIST (Hashicorp-specific operation), which fetches a JSON with all keys (account names) from the server, after which decryption and filtering operations are performed locally.
-This is done every search query, so with a slow server, the user experience may not be as intended.
-The same applies for very long lists of accounts.
+Search operations are done by performing a `LIST` (Hashicorp-specific operation), which fetches a JSON with all keys (account names) from the server, after which decryption and filtering operations are performed locally.

+Every time a `PUT` is made, it will simultaneously update a random value on the path `/secret/updated`.
+When performing a search, it will check whether `/secret/updated` matches a locally stored value.
+If not, it will fetch the contents.
+This, to avoid fetching already known data.
+This makes the `PUT` twice as expensive in terms of requests made, but as a trade-off, searching large lists will be much less expensive.

 Moreever, Pass Desktop keeps an iconset, where each filename is associated with the account name (favicons are too small).
 Since there is a mapping betwen account names and the iconset, the recommended convention is to name accounts after the domain.
 The iconset can be extended by the user with minor effort.
 The memory usage is about 50 MBs of RAM.

 ## Building

 It is as simple as

 ```sh
 go build
 ```

 which creates a standalone executable.
 To build a real .App, I suggest using [macpack](https://github.com/murlokswarm/macpack).

 The application will try to load your CA certificate, located as an entry inside `config.json`.